 Learn how to shoot and prepare footage for editing in Final Cut Pro or Premiere Pro.
-Get smart video production strategies that will streamline video editing and maximize your creative choices in post.
+Get production strategies to streamline your video editing and maximize your creative choices.

 - Hi and welcome to Moving From Production to Post.
 I'm Amy DeLouise, and I'm a writer, producer, director, and author.
 While I started out my career in feature films and commercials, I quickly migrated into the non-fiction space, and what I specialize in now is short-form issue advocacy productions and many large screen productions for live events, many of which go on to small screens in mobile and web.
 And I'm joined today by my colleague, Luisa Winters. - Hi, I've been a video editor for about 30 years.